coinvent/coinvent/architecture.md

 	http://server:port/component/actor

-So we can have multiple different instances of a component, e.g. http://coinvent.soda.sh:8400/blender/hets and http://coinvent.soda.sh:8400/blender/hr3
+This means we can have multiple different instances of a component, e.g. http://coinvent.soda.sh:8400/blender/hets and http://coinvent.soda.sh:8400/blender/hr3

 The actor may refer to a piece of software (e.g. hets), or to a user, which allows that any component function can be fulfilled manually by a human being.
 E.g. http://coinvent.soda.sh:8400/blender/alice